These Malta Marvels Will Magnetize the Traveler in You

 [Images courtesy of Raul Escobedo]

 The Maltese balconies are another architectural highlight.
-They are beautifully designed wrought-iron or wooden structures that adorn many buildings in Valletta and other cities in Malta.
-These balconies add a unique charm to the streets, and you’ll find them in various styles, from traditional to more modern designs.
+These beautifully designed wrought-iron or wooden structures adorn many buildings in Valletta and other cities in Malta.
+They add a unique charm to the streets, and you’ll find them in various styles, ranging from traditional to more modern designs.

 [Images courtesy of Raul Escobedo]